Voyce-Studio/BSR-Final/README.md

 ## Logos & favicons

 - Navbar uses `/public/logo.svg`.
-- Favicon + Apple icon use `/public/BSR.svg`.
-Replace the placeholder SVG if you have an updated mark.
+- Favicon + Apple icon use `/public/favicon.svg`, which wraps the BSR vinyl mark inside a black rounded square.
+Swap `/public/BSR-VINYL-SVG.svg` if you refresh the logo artwork—the favicon will pick it up automatically.
 Tab color is set to black via `<meta name="theme-color" content="#000000">`.

 ## PHP upload limits on Hostinger